 Level 1 of the ISCED classification encompasses Primary School and begins at the age of compulsory education.

-Level 2 of the ISCED classification encompasses the first 4 years after primary education, namely: Academic Secondary School Lower Cycle, New Secondary School and Lower Secondary School.
+Level 2 of the ISCED classification encompasses the first 4 years after primary education, namely: Academic Secondary School Lower Cycle, Middle School and Lower Secondary School.

 Level 3 of the ISCED classification encompasses educational institutions that focus on general or vocational education.
 In Austria, these include Academic Secondary School Upper Cycle, Colleges for Higher Vocational Education up to the 3rd grade (HTL, HAK, HLW), , Schools for Intermediate Vocational Education, Pre-Vocational Schools and Education and Training for Healthcare Professions.